rileyballard6/startup/README.md

 - **Restricts functionality** - Set a cookie/session to include information of logged in user, allowing them to access the form or dashboard.

 The admin dashboard is still accessible with username "admin" and password "password".

+## WebSocket deliverable

+For this deliverable I used webSocket to display a message on the Admin dashboard when a form is submitted in real time.

+- **Backend listens for WebSocket connection** - Done.
+- **Frontend makes WebSocket connection** - Done - dashboard.js and form.js
+- **Data sent over WebSocket connection** - Done - form.js sends message
+- **WebSocket data displayed** - Dashboard displays that a new form was submitted for 10 seconds, dissapears after.